 It is the legal responsibility of every parent/carer to provide an appropriate PE kit for their child.
-Indoor PE kits (described below) are kept in school and should be taken home and washed at the end of a half-term.
-Outdoor PE kits are worn to and from school, to ensure children are maximizing the amount of teaching time during each lesson.
+To support families of children in Year 1 - Year 6, a £9 PE kit voucher will be issued each year to be used to purchase the outdoor PE kit.
+Darlington Street Nursery children only need PE pumps and these will be kept in school.
+Reception children only need the indoor PE kit and this is to be kept in school and taken home at half term to be washed.
+On the days children in Year 1 - Year 6 have indoor and outdoor PE lessons, PE kits are to be worn to and from school, to ensure children are maximizing the amount of teaching time during each lesson.
 Jewellery must be removed prior to the lesson.